nicocriscuolo/StructuRly/README.md

 -   to visually compare the partition obtained from the hierarchical cluster analysis and the one from the Bayesian analysis through a confusion matrix and estimate an agreement value with three different agreement indeces.

+-   launch the GUI of the *STRUCTURE* software if installed on your computer (macOS users only).

 ### Installation

 You can install the released version of StructuRly from [GitHub](https://github.com) in RStudio with: